 - The new African Fest will celebrate African music, art, story, fashion and food – March 28, 2020

-- The annual Spring Tempe Festival of the Arts will bring as many as 400 artists, live entertainment, wine and beer gardens, food vendors and activities for kids to Downtown Tempe – March 27-29, 2020
+- The annual Spring Tempe Festival of the Arts will bring as many as 400 artists, live entertainment and wine and beer gardens to Downtown Tempe – March 27-29, 2020

 Tempe Marketplace: Shop, dine and listen to live music every Friday and Saturday evening at Tempe Marketplace.
 This is a fun spot to walk around, browse the shops and grab a bite to eat.
 Some of my favorite restaurants include Thirsty Lion Pub & Grill, Bar Louie and Dave & Buster’s.
 There are lots of options for shopping including H&M, Nordstrom Rack, Old Navy and DSW – just to name a few!
 And, you can catch the free trolley from Tempe Marketplace to Cubs spring training games at Sloan Park.

-The Phoenix Zoo: Springtime is one of the best times of year to visit The Phoenix Zoo.
+Springtime is one of the best times of year to visit The Phoenix Zoo.
 The weather is perfect for being outside, and the animals like it too!
-Don’t miss the latest exhibit, “Bugs.
-Big Bugs!,” that features twenty-one gigantic bugs, encounters with real live bugs and tons of activities for the entire family now through April 28.
-And my visits always include a stop at Orang-Hutan, the Orangutan habitat, and Monkey Village, where the visitors can walk right into the monkeys’ habitat!
+My visits always include a stop at Orang-Hutan, the Orangutan habitat, and Monkey Village, where the visitors can walk right into the monkeys’ habitat!
 There are splash pad areas where the the little ones can cool off during the warm afternoons, and the adults can relax while watching the kids have a blast.